tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

-Unlike tools written in imperative languages by generic programmers, a tool written in a functional language requires **domain expertise** to design its DSL, which is required for the engineering grade.
+Unlike tools written in imperative languages by generic programmers, a tool written in a functional language requires **domain expertise** to design its DSL for successful compilation, which is required for the engineering grade.

 In systems engineering, you can use a functional language as the frontend (DSL) and compile it down, like